Arnavlal/ARPA/README.md

 ## Introduction
-ARPA utilizes the amio acid residue counts of proteins for comparative gene analysis.
-Pangenomic creation is <br/>
+ARPA utilizes the amio acid residue counts of proteins for pangenomic protein clustering. <br/>

-WhatsGNU compresses proteins database based on exact match to much fewer number of proteins that differ by at least one amino acid.
-WhatsGNU will save a copy of the compressed database in two formats; database.txt and database.pickle for faster subsequent uses.<br/>
+In current version, clustering ("-dsp") has been the primary focus.

 ### Installation and Dependencies
 * [Python3.x](https://www.python.org/downloads/)